-The CLIs were just as easy to use as the GUIs, but we've still divided them into separate categories because Linux newbies may prefer windows and buttons over typed commands.
-Our top recommendation blends the two types of interfaces to get the best of both worlds.
+The CLIs are just as easy to use as the GUIs, but we've still divided them into separate categories because many individuals may prefer windows and buttons over typed commands and vice versa.
+Our best VPN for Linux recommendation, ExpressVPN, blends the two types of interfaces to get the best of both worlds.

 It wasn't hard to connect or disconnect, or even to switch servers, using the ExpressVPN CLI client.
 But until you get familiar with it, you might want to have one terminal window as your active screen, and another terminal window listing the various commands and server options as reference.
 There are also extensive manual pages.